-7. Recommendations for Approval.
-Given that all the findings can be made, the Planning Commission recommends that the City Council adopt a resolution to amend the Kerman General Plan land use designations for the parcel identified as Assessor's Parcel Number (APN) 020-120-06, resulting in an increase in land designed MDR - Medium density Residential from from 30.19 acres to 30.39 acres, remove GC - General Commercial, and increase MU - Mixed Use from zero acres to 8.74 acres, representing an increase in acreages of MDR and MU land use designations and decrease in acreage of the GC land use designation located on the south side of West Nielsen Avenue between North Madera Avenue (State Route 145) and North Del Norte Avenue as set forth in Exhibit 1.
+7. Approval of General Plan Amendment 2023-02.
+Given that all the findings can be made, the City Council adopts a resolution to amend the Kerman General Plan land use designations for the parcel identified as Assessor's Parcel Number (APN) 020-120-06, resulting in an increase in land designed MDR - Medium density Residential from 30.19 acres to 30.39 acres, remove GC - General Commercial, and increase MU - Mixed Use from zero acres to 8.74 acres, representing an increase in acreages of MDR and MU land use designations and decrease in acreage of the GC land use designation located on the south side of West Nielsen Avenue between North Madera Avenue (State Route 145) and North Del Norte Avenue (General Plan Amendment 2023-02) as set forth in Exhibit '1'.

 8. Effective Date of Resolution.
 This Resolution shall become effective immediately.
-The Secretary of the Planning Commission shall certify to the adoption of the Resolution and shall transmit copies of the same to the City Council of the City of Kerman.
+The City Clerk shall certify to the adoption of the Resolution and shall transmit copies of the same to the City Council of the City of Kerman.

-I HEREBY CERTIFY that the foregoing Resolution was approved at a special meeting of the Planning Commission of the City of Kerman on the 22nd day of September 2025, and was fully adopted at said meeting by the following vote:
+The foregoing resolution was approved by the City Council of the City of Kerman at a regular meeting on the 22nd day of October 2025, by the following vote:

-Exhibit '1': General Plan Amendment 2023-02 Exhibit '2': Initial Study and Mitigated Negative Declaration Exhibit '3': Mitigation Monitoring and Reporting Program
+Exhibit '1': General Plan Amendment 2023-02

+Exhibit '2': Initial Study and Mitigated Negative Declaration

+Exhibit '3': Mitigation Monitoring and Reporting Program

-General Plan Amendment 2023-02
+Exhibit '1' General Plan Amendment 2023-02